 The Reference Data service provides a centralized service for clients such as xDB Processing to access contextual information about marketing definitions, for example, the name of a campaign and the campaign group it belongs to.
 In the following example, the xDB Processing role uses a combination of data from xConnect and the Reference Data service to build reporting data:

 The Content Delivery also writes Geo IP, device, and user agent data to the Reference Data service.

 The xDB and xDB subsystems

 All contact and interaction data is stored centrally in the xDB Collection database.
 There are several xDB sub-systems that access contact and interaction data via xConnect:

 The xDB Processing role writes aggregated contact and interaction data to the xDB Reporting database.
 The Content Management role accesses aggregated reporting data by reading directly from the xDB Reporting database.

 The Marketing Automation Engine and Marketing Automation Operations service read contact and interaction data as part of evaluating plan and activity enrollments.
 Use the Marketing Automation Reporting service to access reporting data about activity and plan enrollments.

-Sitecore Cortex Processing Engine workers (Sitecore 9.1 and later) can read and write to xConnect.
+Sitecore Cortex Processing Engine workers can read and write to xConnect.
 For example, you can project contact and interaction data into a format that is suited to machine learning.

 The following diagram shows the default XP Scaled topology, which includes every role required to run the xConnect and the xDB: